Germany: Chancellor Scholz vows to help Ukraine in address to parliament | DW | 23.03.2022

 "The refugees are welcome here," he said.

-He said Russian President Vladimir Putin had to understand that his attack on Ukraine was not only destroying that country but Russia's future.
+He said Putin had to understand that his attack on Ukraine was not only destroying that country but Russia's future.
 He called on Putin to stop the war immediately.

 He said planned hikes in Germany's military budget would not impact on expenditure on health care, the fight against climate change and social welfare.